La-Gauffre/KaspaFungibleTokenProtocol/BondingCurve_AMM.md

 The covenant enforces that this transition is **irreversible**, ensuring that once the AMM phase is reached, the system cannot revert to the bonding curve.

 Additionally, the covenant guarantees that the transition can only occur when the bonding curve conditions are fully satisfied, preventing any premature or invalid state change.
+We will swicth the binary flag once the supply sold is over a constant 'S1' and below a constant 'S2'.
+Both constant are 64 byte type.

 #### Script Structure